Huang-CL/Magrathea/README.md

 We are open to collaborations!
 Emails found on websites above.

+**Where do I find other codes for exoplanet modeling?**

+MAGRATHEA and many other useful exoplanet-related codes are archived on NASA's [Exoplanet Modeling and Analysis Center](https://emac.gsfc.nasa.gov/).

 **Where does the name MAGRATHEA come from?**

 Magrathea is a fictional planet in Douglas Adams's *The Hitchiker's Guide to the Galaxy*: